Formation of Fast-spinning Neutron Stars in Close Binaries and Magnetar-driven Stripped-envelope Supernovae: Results

-We further explore possible companions at the moment of magnetar-driven SESNe based on our simulated populations.
+We further explore the possible companions at the moment of magnetar-driven SESNe based on our simulated populations.
 The filter criterion of metallicity is roughly set as $Z<Z_\odot$.
 As shown in Figure \ref{fig:Companions_MainText}, $\sim65-80\%$ magnetar-driven SESNe would occur in helium star binaries hosting an MS companion, while a compact companion (mostly a helium star, NS or BH) presents in other magnetar-driven SESNe.
 Among binaries with an MS companion, we find that $\sim80-85\%$ of their progenitors are expected to experience a CEE.
 Furthermore, the formation of binaries containing two helium stars involves a double-core CE between two post-MS stars.
 Thus, the CEE channel should be the major scenario for the formation of magnetar-driven SESNe.
-For the population synthesis simulation by adopting a lower CE efficiency, compact-object companions are easier to merge with stars during the CE stage, which can result in a lower ratio to expected companions of magnetar-driven SESNe.
+In contrast with binaries for a higher CE efficiency adopted in the population synthesis simulation, compact-object companions are easier to merge with stars during the CE stage, which can result in a lower ratio to expected companions of magnetar-driven SESNe.

+{In summary, by adopting reasonable parameter assumptions, our detailed binary evolution simulations naturally reproduce the $E_{\rm{rot,i}}-M_{\rm{ej}}$ correlation, providing strong evidence that SLSNe-I, GRB-SNe, SNe Ic-BL, and FBOTs can share a unified origin through the tidal interactions in close binaries.
+This coherent finding also self-consistently supports that the magnetar engine--a long-held hypothesis in the literature--can commonly exist in the explosions of these extreme SESNe.
+Based on different model conditions, our population synthesis results with observed metallicities can basically match the observed rate densities of these magnetar-driven SESNe, suggesting the formation of these helium-star close binaries through isolated CEE and SMT channels and, hence, a potential connection between magnetar-driven SESNe and galactic neutron star (NS) binaries as well as gravitational-wave events due to NS mergers. }